 Bellwether Farm summer camp is an opportunity for campers to immerse themselves in fun, engaging outdoor activities.
 These programs will seek to teach healthy social, nutritional, and environmental practices, while providing a safe context in which to encounter God’s beautiful creation.
 Campers will have an opportunity to learn about organic gardening, animal care, and creative cooking.
 They will also participate in traditional camp activities, including swimming, canoeing, arts and crafts, fishing, and field games.
 The Bellwether Farm staff is invested in the life of every camper, seeking to inspire future generations to become passionate leaders in the world around them.

-Children signing up for each camp must be the age listed for that camp by August 1, 2019.
+Day campers must be 5 by August 1, 2019, while all other campers must be the age listed for that camp by June 15, 2020.
 There will be no exceptions.

 Summer Camp Schedule